jawwad-shah/100-plus-js-questions/README.md

 <div align="center">

-**Agar yeh repository aapke kaam aayi toh ek ⭐ zaroor do — motivation milti hai aage badhte rehne ki.**
+**If this repository helped you, drop a ⭐ — it keeps the motivation alive to keep going.**

 *Built with consistency, not shortcuts.*